 Apple’s legacy file system, HFS+, has worked well for almost 20 years, and Apple has made consistent improvements to it over that time.
 For example, Apple added support for extended attributes, file system compression, file system journaling, and full-disk encryption.
 All of these new features were added to keep pace with new operating system features and to make the file system more reliable.
 But that file system was created initially for Mac OS 8, and was designed for platter-based hard drives.
 Storage technology has changed a lot over the last 20 years, and modifying HFS+ to keep pace with those changes has proven increasingly difficult.
 To meet the challenges of new OSes and new storage technology, Apple introduced the Apple File System, or "APFS" in High Sierra.

 When you upgrade to macOS High Sierra, systems with all flash storage configurations are converted automatically.
 Systems with hard disk drives (HDD) and Fusion drives won't be converted to APFS.
+When you upgrade to Mojave, HDD and Fusion volumes are also converted to APFS.
 You can't opt-out of the transition to APFS.

 Yes.
 Both CCC 4 and CCC 5 can make bootable backups of APFS-formatted startup disks, however there is a limited amount of support for APFS in CCC 4.
 CCC 4 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume.
 CCC 5 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume or to an APFS-formatted volume.
 CCC 5 also supports APFS encryption (e.g. CCC 5 can unlock and mount APFS-encrypted volumes during a backup task).
 Naturally any additional support that we can provide for APFS will be made within CCC 5; new features and functionality will not be added to CCC 4.